Have you ever wondered about the types of desert animals that eat cactus?

 The second on this list of desert animals that eat cactus is Harris’s antelope squirrel, a small rodent found mainly in desert areas.
 While they look like any other ground-dwelling antelope squirrel, they have adapted to living in harsh and arid climates due to their unique diet.
 These squirrels are primarily herbivorous, but they also eat cacti when available.

 This makes them one of the only species of antelope squirrels that can survive in such challenging environments since they can get their nutrients from the cactus rather than plants and insects that may not be as readily available.
-Harris’s antelope squirrel is an interesting desert animal as it survives even if there is a scarcity of other food sources.
-In addition, these animals have a lot of natural defense mechanisms such as being able to quickly hide from predators with their incredibly fast running speed, making it difficult for potential predators to catch the speedy squirrels.
+Harris’s antelope squirrel is an interesting desert animal as it survives despite other scarce food sources.
+In addition, these animals have a lot of natural defense mechanisms, such as being able to hide from predators quickly with their incredibly fast running speed, making it difficult for potential predators to catch the speedy squirrels.

 3. Iguanas